-PUBLIC DENTAL CLINIC
+PUBLIC DENTAL CLINIC INFORMATION AND SERVICES OFFERED

 The Public Dental Clinic is a teaching clinic, therefore, our primary responsibility is supplying learning experiences for our students.
 You can expect your treatment to take as much as five times longer at the SRJC Dental Teaching Clinic than it would take in a private practice because students are in training.
 Appointments are approximately three hours in length and multiple appointments are required.
 Highly qualified instructors include licensed dentists, registered dental hygienists, or registered dental assistants who closely supervise students.